oracle-actions/run-oci-cli-command/README.md

 To change the name of the compartment, modifying the `query` parameter of the `find-compartment-id` step.

-To change which fields are returned, modify the `query` parameter of the `find-instasnces` step.
+To change which fields are returned, modify the `query` parameter of the `find-instances` step.

 ```yaml
 jobs: